RaivoRipuli/lastwarVP/README.md

 ## Settings

 SleepLow = low limit in milliseconds for the sleep timers\
-SleepHigh = high limit in milliseconds for the sleep timers
+SleepHigh = high limit in milliseconds for the sleep timers\
+SleepScrollLow = low limit in milliseconds for srolling timers\
+SleepScrollHigh = high limit in milliseconds for srolling timers\
+Scrolls = How many times it scrolls

 ## Info